The 9 Keys to Long-Term Travel on a Budget

 One of Gigi’s lowest budget months was spent partially in Bosnia.

-If you’re taking planes often or planning to cross long distances instead of spending long months exploring a single region, expect to spend more (unless you’re travel hacking for free plane tickets).
-If you’re willing to hitchhike, hike from one place to another, or cycle, expect to spend less.
+If you’re taking planes often or planning to cross long distances instead of spending long months exploring a single region, expect to spend more (unless you’re travel hacking for free flights and sign up bonuses).

 Panoramic view in Taormina, Sicily

 But, of course, we’re not the norm.
 Most other long-term travelers we’ve met don’t have bicycles on hand.
-Which means they have to factor in local bus, metro, subway, train, tram, or taxi fares if and when they need them.
+Which means they have to factor in local bus, metro, subway, train, tram, or taxi fares for public transportation if and when they need them.

 The good news is that local transportation prices are usually pretty easy to find via Google or by contacting the local tourist office of the place you want to visit.